rootsrentalsoftware/exactonline-api-ruby-client/README.md

 # DISCLAIMER

 __As of 25th of May, 2FA will be mandatory for all Exact Online accounts.
-Therefor the auto authorize method with which you could simulate and App 2 App connection will not work anymore.
+Therefor the auto authorize method with which you could simulate an App 2 App connection will not work anymore.
 Hoppinger is working on a new solution.
 The methods will stay available but probably won't work and will show a deprecation warning.
 [Read more about it here](https://support.exactonline.com/community/s/knowledge-base#All-All-HNO-Concept-general-security-gen-auth-totpc)__

 ### Contributers